 The rule of law

 Tolerance of those of different faiths and beliefs

 Below is a brief summary, with concrete examples, of how the school upholds these five values in its daily practice.

 Our house system offers an induction into the processes of representative democracy for every student at Fort Pitt.
-Each house has a sixth form Head Girl and a team of four House Leaders elected by the whole school.
+Each house has a sixth form House Leadership team elected by the whole school.
 In lessons across the curriculum, students learn about the unique benefits that democratic political systems confer upon their citizens.

 THE RULE OF LAW

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Fort Pitt School.
 A behaviour policy with a clear statement of sanctions and rewards provides the framework within which every student must conduct herself.
 Furthermore, students have the opportunity to participate in various teams across the school, where they can learn first hand the organisational structures that deliver positive outcomes for the wider community.